South Carolina Eminent Domain Attorneys: Investigating Eminent Domain Lawsuits

 In South Carolina, the government has statutory authority to bring a condemnation action upon property necessary for any public purposes.
 S.C.
 Code § 28-2-110, et seq.
 However, government conduct may amount to a taking even where the government has failed to initiate such an action.

 When Can’t Eminent Domain Be Used?

 In 1987, The Supreme Court, found in Nollan v.
-California Costal Commission (CCC) that there has to be an “essential nexus” between a legitimate State interest and the permit condition, and a “psychological barrier” cannot be used to justify the taking.
-If the State is to take property, the taking must “substantially advance legitimate state interests.”
+California Coastal Commission (CCC) that there has to be an “essential nexus” between a legitimate State interest and the permit condition, and a “psychological barrier” cannot be used to justify the taking.
+If the State is to take the property, the taking must “substantially advance legitimate state interests.”

 Call Today for a Free Eminent Domain Lawsuit Consultation